eric-bach/ragbot2/NOTES.md

 - [x] Deploy Strands Agent in AWS (ECS Fargate)
 - [x] Deploy aws-documentation-mcp-server in AWS
 - [x] Add aws-documentation-mcp-server back to fast_agent.py and test it works in AWS
+- [x] Add ALB to AWS ECS Farate container
-- [] Create API GW with Cognito Authorizer to call ECS Public IP, update ECS SG to only allow API GW egress IPs
+- [] Create API GW to call ALB
+- [] Create Cognito User Pool and add to API GW
+- [] Create Bedrock Knowledge Base with S3 Vectors
 - [] Build frontend UI to connect to backend
 - [] Lock down containers to private network